Salah1221/work-notes/content/How to deploy a Blazor Server project to a VPS.md

 sudo ln -s /usr/share/dotnet/dotnet /usr/bin/dotnet
 ```

-Now you can go to the project's root directory ()
+Now you can go to the project's root directory (in my case it is `/var/www/myBlazorApp`) and run the application:

 ```bash
 dotnet BlazorApp2.dll